aaronpo97/biergarten-api/README.md

 ## How to run this application

 This `README` assumes that you have the current LTS version of Node.js (>=16.0), if that is not the case, go follow the instructions on the [Node.js website](https://nodejs.org/en/), then proceed with the following instructions.
+It also assumes that you have a bash shell installed on your system.

 ### Step 1